cdaymand/pasha/README.md

 # pasha
 Python 3 Async shell Accelerated.
-The aim of this repository is to share python3 scripts to increase your shell productivity.
+The aim of this repository is to share python3 scripts to increase shell productivity.
 Currently only one script is available but I have some other scripts ideas ;)

 ## async_bash.py